jiaming-jiang/jiaming-jiang.github.io/stuckoverflow.md

 ## The data used

-The data we acquired comes from the platform “YouTube”, a free video-sharing social network.
+<div style="text-align: justify"> The data we acquired comes from the platform “YouTube”, a free video-sharing social network.
 Data from 2005 until 2019 was extracted and further compiled into a dataset called “YouNiverse”.
-This dataset provides us with the metadata on videos that are in English, uploaded by anonymous users worldwide.
+This dataset provides us with the metadata on videos that are in English, uploaded by anonymous users worldwide. </div>

 ## Research question

-Intuitively, we all know that popular tags are indeed being misused to amplify the audience.
+<div style="text-align: justify"> Intuitively, we all know that popular tags are indeed being misused to amplify the audience.
 But what type of tags are most likely to be abused?
 Do these tags tend to be trendy for a long time?
-Our goal here is to not only detect the abuse of tags, but also to observe the trajectories of tags.
+Our goal here is to not only detect the abuse of tags, but also to observe the trajectories of tags. </div>

 Here are some interesting questions we’ll dive into:
 - How do tags evolve and die?
 When they start to appear as popular tags, do they coincide with the emergence of real-life events?
 - How do clusters of tags that are used together behave temporally?
 Do trending tags gain importance in these clusters during their popularity?